 What does throughput limit stand for?

 Your customer data comes in the form of API Calls and Objects.
-Developer and Team plans include up to 250 API Calls and Objects per MTU.
+Free and Team plans include up to 250 API Calls and Objects per MTU.

 Business plans are eligible for custom limits.

 The vast majority of Segment customers use well under these limits.

 Why is my MTU count different from what I see in my destinations/other tools?